Stackclash/5e-vault/3. The Party/2. Session Logs/Secrets in the Dark.md

 ---
-Party: Curse of Strahd
 date: 2023-07-22T00:00:00.000-05:00
 summary: Exploring the basement of the mansion.
 They find dark ritual items and an altar made for sacrifices.
 After refusing to sacrifice something they battle a large monster.
 fc-date: 973-2-11
 timelines:
   - COS
 aat-render-enabled: true
 fc-category: Session
+party: Curse of Strahd
 ---
 # What Happened
 - The party continues to explore the basement